FY 2015

 Kyoto College Link https://www.consortium.or.jp/project/sg/details

-2. Please note that if the capacity (250 people) is exceeded, the possibility of taking the course will be decided by lottery.
+2. Please note that if the capacity (250 people) is exceeded, the number of participants will be decided by lottery.

-3. Notification of acceptance will be mailed in early April.
-Information on how to apply for the local course will be enclosed with those who have been accepted.
+3. Notification of eligibility will be mailed in early April.
+Information on how to apply for the local course will be enclosed with those who are able to attend.

-4. Please refrain from making inquiries about whether or not to take the course.
+4. Please refrain from making inquiries about whether or not you can take the course.

 ◆ When taking one course at a time

-Please come directly to the venue on the day of the event and pay the tuition fee at the reception.
+come directly to the venue on the day of the course and pay the course fee at the reception.

-2. Please note that participation in the practical course is only accepted by Kyoto College students.
+2. Please note that participation in the practical course is only open to Kyoto College students.

-students of Consortium Kyoto member schools Students who fall under (1) and (2) can take the course free of charge.
-If you wish to participate in the practical course, you must apply as a Kyoto College student, so please be sure to attach a copy of your student ID and apply within the period.
-If you wish to take the course separately, please present your student ID directly at the reception desk at the venue.
+Students who fall under (1) and (2) can take the course free of charge.
+If you want to participate in the practical course, you need to apply as a Kyoto College student, so please be sure to attach a copy of your student ID card and apply within the period.
+If you wish to take each course individually, please present your student ID card directly at the reception desk at the venue.

-(1) Students and international students of Consortium Kyoto member schools (excluding graduate schools, majors, and correspondence course students) (2)
+(1) Students and international students from Kyoto University Consortium member schools (excluding graduate schools, majors, and correspondence courses)

-All course students of the Kyoto Learning Center, The Open University of Japan
+(2) All non-degree students at the Kyoto Study Center, The Open University of Japan

 MAIL: miyakare-ml■consortium.or.jp (Please change ■ to @ and send)